jaguardado123/3326-lab-14/README.md

 ### Increment by One

-For this assignment you will practice working with **pass-by-copy** and **pass-by-reference** parameters.
+For this assignment you will practice working with different **function parameters** by creating functions that receive **primitive data types** and **memory addresses**.

 Create the following **3 void functions** and call them inside the main() function.
-See if which elements got updated to determine if they were passed-by-copy or passed-by-reference.
+See which elements got updated to determine if they were pass-by-copy or passed via pointer.

 Remember to make the functions **static**.